PurdueIndie/PurdueIndie.github.io/Issues.md

 	e.
 Menu should change on mobile
 	f.
 Games should keep its aspect ratio..
 2. Update the parallax function with the text-shadow so that it grabs the current CSS first (that way we just need to update the CSS for the entire thing to change)
+3. The website is slow - in terms of too many things on the website (scrolling down lags, even after all the resources have loaded!)

 #Fixed Issues
 1. The right invisible menu is clickable